KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

-- Handle empty keywords array + handle empty tags array (advise: Add a few meaningful terms to the keywords in the package.json.
-Not just “mirror” or “module”.)
 - Use issue codes to make the module list file smaller.
 - optimize progress information while running `npm run all`
 - rewrite python scripts in javascript